caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 }
 ```

-- The open curly brace `{` must be at the end of its line.
+- The open curly brace `{` must be at the end of its line and preceded by a space.
 - The close curly brace `}` must be on its own line.

 When there is only one site block, the curly braces (and indentation) are optional.
 This is for convenience to quickly define a single site, for example, this: